DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

   --help                -h also accepted.
 Displays this help menu.
   --tempDirRoot TEMPDIRROOT
-                        Path to where temporary directory containing all temp files are created, by default uses the current working directory as the base.
+                        Path to the temporary directory where all temp files are created, by default uses the current working directory as the base.
   --version             Display version.
   --provisioner CLOUDPROVIDER
                         -p CLOUDPROVIDER also accepted.
 The provisioner for cluster auto-scaling.
-Both aws and google's gce are currently supported.
+Both AWS and GCE are currently supported.
   --zone ZONE           -z ZONE also accepted.
 The availability zone of the leader.
 This
                         parameter can also be set via the TOIL_AWS_ZONE or TOIL_AZURE_ZONE, or TOIL_GCE_ZONE